doichanj/qiskit-aer/CONTRIBUTING.md

 There are two ways of building `Aer` simulators, depending on your goal:

-1. Build a python extension that works with Terra.
+1. Build a Python extension that works with Terra.
 2. Build a standalone executable.

 **Python extension**

-As any other python package, we can install from source code by just running:
+As any other Python package, we can install from source code by just running:

     qiskit-aer$ pip install .

 This will build and install `Aer` with the default options which is probably suitable for most of the users.
-There's another pythonic approach to build and install software: build the wheels distributable file.
+There's another Pythonic approach to build and install software: build the wheels distributable file.

+    qiskit-aer$ pip install build
-    qiskit-aer$ python ./setup.py bdist_wheel
+    qiskit-aer$ python -I -m build --wheel

 This is also the way we will choose to change default `Aer` behavior by passing parameters to the build system.